At Golden Ears Audiology Clinic, We provide Paediatric testing for children over the age of 3 years.

 Complications of otitis media include perforation of the tympanic membrane, otitis externa and mastoiditis, as well as other sequelae affecting balance, motor control and hearing.

-Risk factors for otitis media include exposure to passive smoking in the household, bottle feeding, sibling history of otitis media, cleft palate, Down’s syndrome and frequent upper respiratory tract infections.
+These include exposure to passive smoking in the household, bottle feeding, sibling history of otitis media, cleft palate, Down’s syndrome and frequent upper respiratory tract infections.